ruwaid-401-advanced-javascript/data-structures-and-algorithms/challenges/array-shift/Readme.md

-# Reverse an Array
+# shift an Array and add new element

 loops (for,while)

 ## Challenge

-function that take an array and revers it
+function that take an array and a number and add the number to the middle index of the array

 ## Approach & Efficiency